Warning Signs That a Child Is Being Sexually Abused

-Child sexual abuse (CSA) is a traumatic experience that entails children being forced or coerced into sexual activity by an adult.
+Child sexual abuse (CSA) is a traumatic experience that involves children being forced or coerced into sexual activity by an adult.
 Sexual abuse can take many forms, such as fondling, penetration, exhibitionism, pornography, and sexual exploitation.
-As you can imagine, CSA can have significant and lasting effects on a child's mental and physical health.

-Unfortunately, CSA is more common than we might think.
+Unfortunately, CSA is more common than many realize.
 According to the National Sexual Violence Resource Center, 1 in 4 girls and 1 in 6 boys will experience sexual abuse before the age of 18, making it all the more essential for parents and caregivers to be aware of the signs of child sexual abuse.
 Children who have experienced sexual abuse may struggle with feelings of shame, guilt, and low self-esteem, in addition to difficulties trusting others and forming close relationships.

 5 Red Flags of Sexual Abuse in Children